hstreamdb/docs-next/docs/write/write-in-platform.md

 # Write Records to Streams in HStream Platform

 After creating a stream, you can write records to it according to the needs of your application.
-This page describes how to write records to streams.
+This page describes how to write and get records in HStream Platform.

 ## Preparation